SkyTemple/eos-move-effects/doc/dunlib_doc.md

 FailMessage indicates that the function must not send any message to the dungeon console or the console if the effect was prevented.
 For example, if this is set to 0 for the Poison function, the game will not send the message saying that the Pecha Scarf prevented poisoning.

+### Position

+Position is a pointer to a 4 bytes structure with
+2 bytes: x tile position
+2 bytes: y tile position

 # Structures

 ### DungeonBaseStructure